WilliamTjonndal/IT3212/assignment4/Group 25.md

 We detected exact duplicates by computing an MD5 hash (a short, fixed-length “fingerprint” of the image data) of each image’s raw pixel values and grouped images with identical hashes.
 The resulting duplicates pairs are shown in figure 3 and 4.

 On closer inspection, some duplicate images appear in different categories (e.g., mountain/glacier and building/street), as shown in Figure 4.
 We treat these as intentional overlaps, since mountains can naturally contain glaciers and buildings often appear in street scenes, so these duplicates were kept.
 However, duplicates within the same category folder (e.g., forest, sea, street), as shown in Figure 3, are clearly redundant and were removed.
-There were only five such duplicates in the entire training set, which is a negligible fraction of the dataset, so removing them is unlikely to affect the results.
+There were only five such duplicates in the entire training set, which is  small proportion of the dataset, so removing them is unlikely to affect the results.

 <p align="center">
   <img src="task1/results/exact_duplicates_same_label/exact_duplicates_same_label_pairs.png" width="500"/><br>